-Quentin Webb is a Reuters Breakingviews columnist, covering mergers and acquisitions, corporate finance and private equity.
-He is based in London.
-Before becoming a columnist, he was a news reporter for Reuters, where he was most recently European M&A correspondent.
+Quentin Webb is an Associate Editor at Reuters Breakingviews.
+He covers mergers and acquisitions, corporate finance and private equity in Asia.
+He joined the Hong Kong bureau in May 2015 after four years in London.
+Before becoming a columnist, he was a news reporter for Reuters, where his last role was as European M&A correspondent.
 He has also worked as a correspondent in Brussels and as a credit-markets reporter.
-He joined Reuters in 2003 from Legalease, a legal publisher.
-He has a first-class degree in psychology from University College London.
 Follow Quentin on Twitter @qtwebb

 - E-mail: email@example.com

 Shinzo Abe’s plan to revitalise Japan needs a boost.
 The PM didn’t get as much backing as he might have liked from hosting the club of rich nations.
 But he may just about be able to spin the summit statement as an endorsement of fiscal stimulus and a tax standstill.

 The Japanese auto-parts maker wants financial help to ride out its air-bag recall crisis.
 A few turnaround investors and industry peers will probably look.
 But huge unanswered questions about liabilities, prospects, and relations with big carmakers make clinching a deal tricky.

 Shares rallied despite a profit outlook that fell below expectations.
 Setting $1 bln of quake damage aside, the Japanese group is faring well.
 Consoles are humming along, handsets are stabilising, and a duff project has been nixed quickly.
 Sony’s turnaround is almost complete.